johnnymetz/johnny-metz-blog/content/blog/nplusone.md

 ## Conclusion

 For any project with more than a few unit tests, I'd highly recommend trying out the `_raise_nplusone` fixture.
-It's a great way to optimize your database performance.
+It's a great way to optimize database performance.